ztkent/pifi/README.md

-# pifi
+# PiFi

-Modern headless wifi configuration tool for Raspberry Pi.
-Works with Bookworm using Network Manager.
+Modern headless wifi configuration tool for Raspberry Pi Works with Bookworm using Network Manager